-Local authorities have a duty to promote the local market so there is a range of service providers and 'a variety of high quality services to choose from'.
+Local authorities have a duty to promote the local market so there is a 'a range of appropriate and high quality providers and services for people to choose from'.
 However, the range and quality of services can depend on where you live and there may not be many choices in reality.